SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 }
 ```

-Now, because we added a new rule, we also need to update our tests to make sure it is taken into account.
-To do so, navigate to its corresponding test class, named `MyJavaFileCheckRegistrarTest`, add your rule key to the end of the mainRuleKeys list
-and your rule class name at the end of the mainCheckClasses list.
+To do so, navigate to its corresponding test class, named `MyJavaFileCheckRegistrarTest`, add your rule key to the end of the mainRuleKeys list and your rule class name at the end of the mainCheckClasses list.

 ```java